dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 It is important to address these confusing labels because if the training data contains confusing or incorrect labels, it can negatively impact the performance of the model.

-At this point, you might want to invest some time to review and correct these wrong/confusing labels before training a model.

 {{< notice tip >}}
 You can repeat the steps to find duplicates, anomalies, and problematic labels for the `valid_set` and `test_set`.
 To do so, you'd have to call the `run` method again specifying the appropriate dataset folders.